khalidmammadov/khalidmammadov.github.io/spark/spark_ml_gradient_boost_mot.md

-# Apache Spark ML: Using Random Forest Classifier to predict MOT test results [Scala]
+# Apache Spark ML: Using Gradient Boost Classifier to predict MOT test results [Python]

 In this article I am going to use Spark's ML functionality to do some predictions.
-The complete code sample can be found here [spark-ml-random-forest](https://github.com/khalidmammadov/scala/tree/main/spark-ml-random-forest)
+The complete code sample can be found here [spark_ml_gradient_boost](https://github.com/khalidmammadov/python_code/tree/master/spark_ml_gradient_boost)

 ### Objective
 The goal is to find if given particular car is going to pass MOT test or not.